Image

 What is Beyond Barbed Wire?

-Beyond Barbed Wire is a specialist program for mums who are in prison and helps to prepare them for their return to their family and community.
+Beyond Barbed Wire is a specialist program supporting incarcerated mothers to prepare them for their return to their family and community.
 The program works towards creating safe futures for children by supporting families, understanding their individual cultures and strengthening connections within communities.

 strip